dingzhihuaSJTU/Human-Physical-Activity-dataset-HPA/README.md

 This dataset is strictly for academic and non-commercial research.

 ### Mandatory Citation
-If you use this dataset in your research, **you are required to cite the following papers**:
+If you use this dataset in your research, please **cite at least one of the following papers and this repository**:

 ```bibtex
 @article{shi2025amulti,